Updated

 2. What are the best defenses to Penal Code 85 PC?

-Our criminal defense attorneys draw upon several legal strategies to help clients defend bribery charges.
+Our criminal defense attorneys draw upon several legal strategies to help defend bribery charges.
 A few common defenses include showing that:

 2.1 No criminal intent